≡ Menu

 Basically…

 Imagine your dog was a human child.
-If he or she vomits some time during the day, but otherwise seems “OK” and isn’t experiencing any other symptoms, one might be “OK” waiting to see what happens next.
+If they vomit sometime during the day but otherwise seem “OK” and aren’t experiencing any other symptoms, one might be “OK” waiting to see what happens next.

 But if this same child…